shaniadolphin/doc-rk3328-cc/en/flash_emmc_linux.md

 ### rkdeveloptool

-`rkdeveloptool` is an open-source command line flashing tool developed by Rockchip, which is an alternative to the close-source `upgrade_tool`(#upgrade-tool).
+`rkdeveloptool` is an open-source command line flashing tool developed by Rockchip, which is an alternative to the close-source [upgrade_tool](#upgrade-tool).

 `rkdeveloptool` do not support firmware in proprietary Rockchip format.